aswingt65/Python-Programs/README.md

 <b>45.
 Sum of all divisors from 1 to n</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Sum_of_all_divisors_from_1_to_n.py)
 <p> Given a positive integer N, The task is to find the value of Σi from 1 to N F(i) where function F(i) for the number i is defined as the sum of all divisors of i.</p>

+<b>46.
+Number of paths</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Number_of_paths.py)
+<p> The problem is to count all the possible paths from top left to bottom right of an MxN matrix with the constraints that from each cell you can either move to right or down.</p>

 ## [sum_of_prime_multiples](https://github.com/aswingt65/Python-Programs/blob/main/sum_of_prime_multiples)
 This prgram takes a natural number as input and returns the sum of the prime multiples (2,3,5,7,11,13 ...) of the number.<br>
 If the input is a prime number, the program returns the number itself.<br>